Relativistic density-functional theory based on effective quantum electrodynamics: Effective quantum electrodynamics

 with $\vec{r}_{12} = \vec{r}_1 - \vec{r}_2$ and $r_{12} = |\vec{r}_{12}|$, and

 where $w(r_{12}) = 1/r_{12}$.
 The Coulomb-Breit interaction corresponds to the single-photon exchange electron-electron scattering amplitude in QED evaluated with the zero-frequency limit of the photon propagator in the Coulomb electromagnetic gauge.
 More specifically, the instantaneous Coulomb interaction corresponds to the longitudinal component of the photon propagator, whereas the Breit interaction is obtained from the zero-frequency transverse component of the photon propagator.
 The Breit interaction comprises the instantaneous magnetic Gaunt interaction, $-w(r_{12}) \vec{\alpha}_{\sigma\rho} \cdot \vec{\alpha}_{\tau\upsilon}$, and the remaining lowest-order retardation correction (see, e.g., Ref.~\cite{GorInd-PRA-88}).
+In Eq.~(\ref{V}) $v(\vec{r})$ is an external scalar potential, e.g. the Coulomb potential generated by the nuclei.
+For simplicity and following the most common framework used for molecular calculations, we do not consider the case of an external vector potential.
+Due to the external potential [Eq.~(\ref{V})] and Coulomb-Breit two-particle interaction [Eq.~(\ref{W})], the present theory is not Lorentz invariant, which is in the spirit in which relativistic molecular calculations are carried out presently.

 The electron-positron Hamiltonian $\hat{H}$ does not commute separately with the electron and positron number operators,

 i.e., it does not conserve electron or positron numbers.
 However, the Hamiltonian $\hat{H}$ commutes with the opposite charge operator (or electron-excess number operator)